SunTongtongtong/Federated-Learning-in-Computer-Vision/README.md

 **On Bridging Generic and Personalized Federated Learning** upload hypernet for each client, and the hypernetwork is used to generate client personalised model weight.

+## Server model generalisation
+**No Fear of Heterogeneity: Classifier Calibration for Federated Learning with Non-IID Data， NeurIPS2021** Finding the classifier is the key part that distribute differently between different clients.
+The paper proposed to alignment classifiers among clients based on generated virtual representations.
+So federated learning first, and do the alignment afterwards.